William E. Frazier

-Mr. Frazier joined Bangerter Frazier & Graff as an associate in 2005.
-His primary areas of practice are labor/employment defense, insurance defense, personal injury, professional negligence, and general civil litigation.
+Bill joined Bangerter Frazier & Graff as an associate in 2005, became a partner in December 2012, and became the firm’s Managing Partner in March 2018.
+His primary areas of practice are, insurance defense, personal injury, professional negligence, labor/employment defense, estate and trust matters/litigation, and general civil litigation.
 Additional areas of practice include estate planning, representation of construction trades, and benefits planning for persons with disabilities.
-Bill became a partner of the firm in December 2012.
-He was appointed by the Utah Supreme Court as a Judge Pro Tem for the Washington County Justice Court in 2012.

 Bill is licensed in the states of California, Utah, Nevada, and Washington.
 He handles litigated matters from inception through trial.
 He has been counsel of record for a number of recent high dollar, high exposure cases, and has secured excellent results for the firm’s clients.